Embedding Wikipedia articles for search

 import mwparserfromhell # for splitting Wikipedia articles into sections

-import openai # for generating embeddings
+from openai import OpenAI # for generating embeddings

 import os # for environment variables